ryankwilliams/validate-mcsc-upgrades/README.md

+Since this was a proof of concept, refer to [openshift/osde2e](https://github.com/openshift/osde2e) repository to view the latest up to date test suite.

 # ROSA Hosted Control Plane MC & SC Upgrade Testing

 This repository contains the automated test suite to cover verifying